 GeneCards Summary for CD3E Gene

 CD3E (CD3e Molecule) is a Protein Coding gene.
 Diseases associated with CD3E include Immunodeficiency 18 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are Hematopoietic cell lineage and G-protein signaling N-RAS regulation pathway and Toll-like receptor signaling pathway.
+Among its related pathways are G-protein signaling N-RAS regulation pathway and Toll-like receptor signaling pathway.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and signal transducer activity.
 An important paralog of this gene is CD3G.

 UniProtKB/Swiss-Prot Summary for CD3E Gene